 I'm not sure what area you live in, but I live in the Midwest, where we have lots of rivers and lakes and fishing is quite popular.
 I work at home for a fly company spooling their fly thread, it's just part-time work.
 I make about $600.00 a month, but it keeps me busy and I can make my own schedule.

 I decided to become a dog trainer and I am still in the learning process, but once I get my business going, I will quit my present job.
 Once I graduate, I will continue working at my present job and earn extra cash doing in-home training until I feel secure enough to quit my present job.

 Training obedience doesn't require much physical effort if you are concerned about that.
 Mostly it's teaching the dog owners how to handle their dogs.
 My study course is half online and half in the "field" and I haven't gotten to that part yet.

 If you love dogs, becoming a trainer is a way to make extra cash.
 There are other options to this as well.
 You can learn how to train guidance dogs, service dogs like search and rescue or law enforcement.

-Hey, baking is big money too.
-I do this every once in a while for a few, and birthday cakes can sell for as much as $20, and you will only have less than 3-4 dollars in it.
-Usually mine are around $5 invested, but if I catch the decorations and cake mixes on sale or clearance then my profit margin is way higher.
+Baking can be big money.
+I do this every once in a while.
+Birthday cakes can sell for as much as $20, and you will only have less than 3-4 dollars in it.
+Mine are around $5 invested, but if I catch the decorations and cake mixes on sale or clearance then my profit margin is way higher.
 Use the dollar store toys for the decorations on top, add candies, etc. And usually you will get tips as a bonus.
-But even cookies are good sellers.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!